redecheck/redecheck/README.md

     400 --> 775 : 50.0% of /HTML/BODY/DIV[2]/DIV + 0.0
     776 --> 940 : 0.0% of /HTML/BODY/DIV[2]/DIV + 250.0
 ```
 The example above shows that element `DIV[6]` exhibits different width behaviour in the two different versions, in this particular case, from viewport widths 768px to 775px.
 This can cause unwanted layout issues, especially if other elements nearby have changed widths while `DIV[6]` has not, or vice versa.
-It is therefore very useful to know the exact behaviour each element exhibits and whether they are different in the two versions of the webpage.
+It is therefore very useful to know the exact behaviour each element exhibits and whether they are different in the two versions of the web page.

 ## Troubleshooting